 Zero SR/F 2019 - all you need to know

-Zero have just unveiled their new SR/F streetfighter in Amsterdam, claiming that it delivers an attractive blend of "industry-leading power, control and connection."
+Zero revealed their new SR/F streetfighter in Amsterdam in late February, claiming that it delivers an attractive blend of "industry-leading power, control and connection."

 That all means the SR/F could represent a major step forward for the Californian brand, and another significant move towards making electric motorcycles look and perform in a way more appealing to both new and largely electric-phobic existing bikers alike.